 Temperature has such an impact that barrels in the same warehouse age differently.
 Those positioned closer to the ground are cooler and age more slowly than barrels positioned on a higher shelf.

 For most bourbon, there’s no stipulation on how long it should be aged, with two exceptions:

-When a bourbon is labeled “straight bourbon,” that’s a guarantee it has been aged for at least two years, but not more than four years.
+When a bourbon is labeled “straight bourbon,” that’s a guarantee it has been aged for at least two years.

 When a bourbon is labeled “bottled-in-bond,” that’s a guarantee it has been aged at least four years, and at 100 proof (or 50% ABV).

 Lastly, any bourbon that’s been aged less than four years must display its age on the label.